 Southern Union State Community College welcomes visitors.
-Visitors are expected to abide by the regulations of the college.
-Students are held responsible for the conduct of their guests.
-CHILDREN MUST BE UNDER THE SUPERVISION OF THEIR PAR- ENTS/GUARDIANS AND ARE NOT ALLOWED TO ATTEND CLASSES.
-Visitor's parking permits are available from the campus police on Wadley and Opelika campuses and administrative office on the Valley campus.
+While on campus, visitors are expected to abide by the regulations of the college.
+Students who live in the Residential Hall are held responsible for the conduct of their guests.

+Visitor's parking permits are available from Campus Police on Wadley and Opelika campuses and administrative office on the Valley campus.